Docs Menu

 In this guide, you can learn how to perform multiple write operations in a single database call by using bulk write operations.

-Consider a scenario in which you want to insert a document into a collection, update multiple other documents, then delete a document.
+Consider a scenario in which you want to insert a document, update multiple other documents, then delete a document.
 If you use individual methods, each operation requires its own database call.
-This guide shows you how to use bulk write operations to reduce the number of calls to the database.

 The examples in this guide use the sample_restaurants.restaurants collection from the Atlas sample datasets.
 To learn how to create a free MongoDB Atlas cluster and load the sample datasets, see the Get Started tutorial.